justojavier00/PredictingElectricityConsumption/README.md

 # Introduction

-The goal of this repo is to find a regression approach that can be used to predict electricity consumption from residential unit and household data.
+The goal of this repository is to find a regression approach that can be used to predict electricity consumption from residential unit and household data.
 We have extracted the information form the [2009 version of the RECS program](https://www.eia.gov/consumption/residential/data/2009/index.php?view=microdata).

 We start with the data processing approach, then the creation of a training set and a test set, then use two selected regression frameworks, and end with a few concluding remarks.